 |Place of registration ||Estonia |

-Since Edgeryders is a transnational company by nature, we use our registered office address for regulatory purposes only.
+Since Edgeryders is a transnational company by nature, we use our registered address for regulatory purposes only.
 If you want to send physical letters, documents or items, do not use this address as they will be discarded by the operators of the registry.
-Please request a mailing address from the concerned Edgeryder directly.
+Please request a mailing address from the concerned member of Edgeryders OÜ directly.

-The opinions expressed in this website and all websites maintained by Edgeryders, are the responsibility of their author(s) and do not necessarily reflect the official policy of Edgeryders as a company, its directors, members or the organisations cooperating with it.
+The opinions expressed in this website and all websites maintained by Edgeryders, are the responsibility of their author(s) and do not necessarily reflect the official policy of Edgeryders OÜ as a company, its management board members, or that of organisations cooperating with it.

 3. Content licensing

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution 3.0 Unported License.
 This applies to both content by Edgeryders as a company and third-party content.

 By posting on this site, visitors agree to grant a non-exclusive, irrevocable, royalty-free license to the rest of the world for their submissions under a Creative Commons Attribution 3.0 Unported License.

 This licence grant applies to all submissions, both textual submissions in forms and to files uploaded to our servers, including images.
 For uploaded files however, users may alternatively choose to apply one of the following:

 For the avoidance of doubt, caching of this site is permitted by a service provider acting in the normal course of its business as provided for in the Electronic Commerce (EC Directive) Regulations 2002.

 3.2.
 Licensing of the whole database